01 of 05

-- Kiln mitts or gloves should be worn when handling any part of a kiln (other than a control panel) while it is firing or cooling.
+- Kiln mitts or gloves: These should be worn when handling any part of a kiln (other than a control panel) while it is firing or cooling.
 Even after power or fuel has been turned off, kilns will remain hot for hours.
 Do not open or touch until fully cooled.

-- Dark glasses from a safety supply house are recommended when looking into kiln spy holes....
+- Dark glasses: Glasses from a safety supply house are recommended when looking into kiln spy holes.
 These protect your eyes from the radiant heat.
 Regular sunglasses are inadequate for this purpose and may actually melt.
 Protective glasses may also allow you to see your cone packs more clearly.

 02 of 05

 All kilns should either be outdoors or properly vented to the outside.
-Every firing releases gasses which will be irritating to the body; they may also be toxic or even lethal if safety measures are not followed.
+Every firing releases gases which will be irritating to the body.
+They may also be toxic or even lethal if safety measures are not followed.

 - Vent kilns properly.
-Follow the kiln manufacturer's instructions and use a licensed heating, ventilation, and air-conditioning (HAC) contractor for proper installation.
+Follow the kiln manufacturer's instructions and use a licensed heating, ventilation, and air-conditioning (HVAC) contractor for proper installation.

-- HAC contractors have equipment to accurately test the adequacy of the system’s ventilation.
-Light a match in front... of the kiln's hood.
+- HVAC contractors have the equipment to accurately test the adequacy of the system’s ventilation.
+Light a match in front of the kiln's hood.
 If the system is working properly, the hood draw should blow the match out.

 - Always turn on your kiln hood or vent prior to loading to prevent ceramic glaze dust exposure.